-Payment service providers (PSPs) are an important part of the payments ecosystem.
-They facilitate electronic payment transactions and enable businesses to accept a wide range of payment methods.
+Payment service providers play a central role in the payments ecosystem, facilitating electronic payment transactions and enabling businesses to accept a wide range of payment methods.

 In this article, we’ll cover what payment service providers are, what they do, and the benefits your business stands to gain from using a PSP.